project-gemmi/benchmarking-fft/README.md

 * `-ffast-math` doesn't seem to make a significant difference
 * When using Clang 8 instead of GCC, PocketFFT is ~12% faster.
-* All libraries are tested with single-precision numbers, except for PocketFFT which supports only double-precision.
+* All libraries are tested with single-precision numbers, except for PocketFFT (C version) which supports only double-precision.

 I'm yet to check the accuracy of results.